All Episodes

 We had a story either last week or the week before.

-A woman who is a weird sex expert, according to her resume, wrote a piece in the New York Times, actually suggesting that pedophilia in football is connected To brain trauma.
+A woman who is a weird sex expert, according to her resume, wrote a piece in the New York Times actually suggesting that pedophilia in football is connected to brain trauma in kids who play the game early in life.

 Don't doubt me about what's happening here.

-See, I have the ability, because I'm a student.
+See, I have the ability because I'm a student.

 I see how they politicize everything.